Updated July 2023

-The human brain is so incredibly intricate.
+The human brain is incredibly intricate.
 Where to even begin?
 It doesn’t just get you through daily tasks and conversations.
-It creates emotions like love, fear, anger, passion.
-The human brain has so many decisions to process and it wants to process them as quickly as possible, which is why it has mechanisms to swiftly make decisions—shortcuts if you will.
+It creates emotions like love, fear, anger, and passion.
+The human brain has so many decisions to process, and it wants to process them as quickly as possible, which is why it has mechanisms to swiftly make decisions—shortcuts, if you will.

 This is great news, isn’t it?!

-We drummed up 22 psychological triggers to help you sell more online at a time when everyone is competing for attention.
+We drummed up 24 psychological triggers to help you sell more products online at a time when everyone is competing for attention.

 #1.
 Offer something for free

 If you were presented with similar products that gave the same results, and one was cheap enough and the other offered a 30-day free trial, which one do you think you would choose?
 Get Response, the all-in-one marketing platform, is a great example of the lure of offering a free trial.
 And even better, they don’t require a credit card!

 GetResponse offers a 30-day free trial (no other obligations entailed)

 Offering something for free is the type of stimulus that can make the unknown seem less scary.
 It effectively lowers the mental and physical barriers to trying something new.
 You don’t have to whip out your credit card, think about canceling something if you don’t like it, or think about the potential of wasting money.